dirtsimple/postmark/README.md

 }, 10, 2);
 ```

-In this example, the `postmark_load` handler adds an extra `EDD-Importer-Version` field when a document is loaded that contains an `EDD` field.
+In this example, the `postmark load wp-post` handler adds an extra `EDD-Importer-Version` field when a document is loaded that contains an `EDD` field.
 This means that if the import semantics for the `EDD` field change, the version can be changed, and then any documents with an `EDD` field will be considered "changed" since their last sync.
 In this way, merely upgrading the plugin (or package, state module, theme, etc.) will automatically invalidate caching for the affected documents.

 (Note, by the way, that this type of versioning is *only* required for extensions that are altering the HTML formatting or need access to the postinfo object.
-If an extension is just providing syntax sugar or remapping fields, and can do everything it needs from the `postmark_load` action, then the remapped fields would already be part of the document hash, and so any change in the remapping process would automatically change the hash of any documents affected by the change.)
+If an extension is just providing syntax sugar or remapping fields, and can do everything it needs from the `postmark load wp-post` action, then the remapped fields would already be part of the document hash, and so any change in the remapping process would automatically change the hash of any documents affected by the change.)

 ## Imposer Integration